Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-messenger.md

 4. Add credentials

-    We are going to keep our credentials in `.env` file.
-You can use either a text editor or command line to creat it.
-With messenger page access token, we covered it previously.
-Then for sarufi api key, just follow this to [get sarufi credentials](#getting-sarufi-credentials)
+    We are going to keep our credentials in an `.env` file.
+You can use either a text editor or command line to create it.
+As a reminder, we have covered how to get an access token for the page.
+For the Sarufi API key, follow [this](#getting-sarufi-credentials) guide to get sarufi credentials.

-    In the file, we are going to add the following
+    The contents of the file should be the following.

     ```bash
     SARUFI_API_KEY=Your sarufi API key